lisannesin/autoware-mini-v2x-sim/README.md

 ## Compatibility with Autoware Mini

 This V2X package is designed to integrate directly with an [Autoware Mini](https://github.com/UT-ADL/autoware_mini).
-Once Autoware Mini is running (per the instructions in its README), you can launch the four V2X scripts (`v2xVehicle.py`, `v2xPedestrian.py`, `v2xTrafficLights.py`, `v2xProcessing.py`) in parallel so that Autoware Mini receives a consolidated “filtered” V2X stream.
+Once Autoware Mini is running (per the instructions in its README), you can launch the four V2X scripts (`v2xVehicle.py`, `v2xPedestrian.py`, `v2xTrafficLights.py`, `v2xProcessing.py`) in parallel.

 ## Example: Testing in Bad Weather with CARLA & Autoware Mini